 This is a lovely cake to make if you are at a loss.
 A few blackening bananas are all that is required, along with the standard store cupboard ingredients.
-I made it constantly when I first arrived in LA three years ago; it was both escape and focus.
+I made it constantly when I first arrived in LA.
+It was both escape and focus.
 I gave almost all of it away to neighbours, who seemed to take longer and longer to get to the door.
-It was good stuff, but perhaps they read into the gesture some of the desperation I was feeling.
-I didn’t drive and I couldn’t walk anywhere – the sidewalk around where we live peters out after five minutes, as if the people making it got distracted and forgot to finish.
+Perhaps they read into the gesture some of the desperation I was feeling.
+I didn’t drive and I couldn’t walk anywhere – the sidewalk around where we live peters out after five minutes.
 And walking has always been my lifeline.
 I sort out my thoughts that way, or I discover what my thoughts actually are.
 So the cake was my version of lowering knotted bed sheets out of the window – one of these neighbours would be my escape route, they would be my friend, hopefully give me a lift somewhere, and I could walk.

 It’s nothing like walking, but occasionally when the road is emptying out and I see long, luxurious gaps up ahead, or I turn a corner and see a blank space for me to play with, accelerate into, I get a similar feeling in the car – a presence of mind, strangely empty of thought.
 Sometimes I like to cruise downhill, my foot hovering over the brake pedal, the breeze under my hair, and it’s like sailing and in those moments, I get it.
 I get California, and the invention of the car and why I’m here.
 I get the rush.
 And on the days that I don’t, I bake banana bread.